ShortToGround/rom-uploader/README.md

-## Purpose
+## Overview
-To stream raw ROM data to an arduino that is then flashed to an SRAM or EEPROM chip for prototyping.
+This is a cross-platform ROM streaming program that sends data to an arduino that is then flashed to an SRAM or EEPROM chip for prototyping.

 ## Why this was needed
 I have been working on a z80 SBC on and off (mostly off lol) for a few years.